 • Prevent Hair Loss: Adequate intake of essential nutrients can prevent common deficiencies linked to hair loss.

-• Improve Hair Texture and Strength: A well-rounded diet contributes to stronger, more resilient hair and higher hair density.
+• Improve Hair Texture and Strength: A well-rounded diet contributes to stronger, more resilient hair and higher density.

 Tips for a Hair-Friendly Diet: